 The first term vanishes since it produces a total derivative while the vanishing of the second term follows from Jacobi identity for $P$ \cite{Poisson-sigma-model}. \begin{prop} The classical interaction $\oint I$ satisfies the quantum master equation of Theorem \ref{main-thm}. \end{prop} \begin{proof}[Sketch of proof] We only need to prove $\bbracket{\oint I, \oint I}=0$ since $\delta \oint I=0$.
 By definition, $\bbracket{\oint I, \oint I}$ is computed by Wick contractions and OPE's (see \cite{Kac}).
 A single contraction gives rise to the classical bracket $\fbracket{\oint I, \oint I}$.
 If we have two or more contractions between the fields, the form of $I$ implies that each contraction contributes a factor of $dz-dw$.
-However, the product of two copies of $dz-dw$ is vanishing by the type reason.
+However, the product of two copies of $dz-dw$ vanishes by the type of the differential forms used.
 This implies $ \bbracket{\oint I, \oint I}=\fbracket{\oint I, \oint I}=0. $ \end{proof}

 This proposition says that no quantum correction is needed at all!
-This remarkable fact lies in cancellations between bosons and fermions, which is just a incidence of supersymmetry.
+This remarkable fact is due to cancellations between bosons and fermions, which is just an incidence of supersymmetry.
 This result gives a natural interpretation of Kontsevich's graph formula of star product \cite{Kontsevich-DQ}, which is argued in \cite{CF} by the requirement of BV quantum master equation.
-We remark that the tadpole diagrams (i.e. with edges that start and end at the same vertex) that appeared in \cite{CF} vanish by our renormalization scheme: the regularized BV kernel $K_\epsilon$ and propagator $P_\epsilon^L$ on the tadpole are zero before we take the limit $\epsilon\to 0$ (see the proof of Theorem \ref{main-thm}).
+We remark that the tadpole diagrams (i.e. with edges that start and end at the same vertex) that appeared in \cite{CF} vanish by our renormalization scheme on flat spaces: the regularized BV kernel $K_\epsilon$ and propagator $P_\epsilon^L$ on the tadpole are zero before we take the limit $\epsilon\to 0$ (see the proof of Theorem \ref{main-thm}).
 In particular, our construction here should lead to a rigorous formulation of \cite{CF} by gluing the above linear case to Poisson manifolds.

 In general, when the surface $\Sigma$ is a compact Riemann surface which is no longer flat, further obstructions may exist for quantization.
 One such example is the topological B-model from a genus $g$ surface $\Sigma$ to a complex manifold $X$.
 The perturbative BV quantization in the current sense is analyzed in \cite{B-model}.
 It is found that the tadpole diagram gives rise to the obstruction class (anomaly) by $(2g-2)c_1(X)$, requiring for a Calabi-Yau geometry to be quantizable.
 It would be very interesting to extend the results in this paper systematically to arbitrary surfaces and to the string-theoretical formulation of coupling with 2d gravity.